brooklynrail/brooklynrail-platform/content/events/2023/08/post-west’-arts-and-visual-cultures-a-conversation-on-datong-dazhang.md

 ---
 title: "'Post-West’ Arts and Visual Cultures: A conversation on Datong Dazhang"
 deck: Featuring Wang Chunchen and Paul Gladston
-summary: Art historian Wang Chunchen joins Rail contributor Paul Gladston for a conversation.
+summary: Art historian Wang Chunchen joins Rail Editor-at-Large Paul Gladston for a conversation.
 We conclude with a poetry reading.
 people:
   - person: chunchen-wang
   - person: paul-gladston